Air force food is a separate and essential topic about BMT. The diet must be balanced and the air force rules are observed.

 This is a duty that your MTI will assign to one lucky trainee.
-This trainee needs to have some serious cojones and will need to demonstrate some great military bearing from the get-go.
-If you're transparent with your emotions, you don't need to be chow running.
+This trainee, the future Chow Runner, needs to have some serious cojones and will need to demonstrate some great military bearing from the get-go.
+If you’re transparent with your emotions, you don’t need to be chow running.
 Why?
-Because the Chow Runner is the trainee who approaches the Snake Pit - alone - addresses the MTIs and announces the flight as being ready to eat.
-The schpiel goes something like this:
+Because the Chow Runner is the trainee who approaches the Snake Pit – alone – addresses the MTIs and announces the flight as being ready to eat.
+Chow Runner is difficult but interesting.

 Sir, flight 494 is prepared to enter the dining facility from the east side [or west side].